 Applicants who present a GED will also be considered for admission.
-Official GED results, a partial high school transcript, and ACT and/or SAT results must be submitted.
+Official GED results, a partial high school transcript, and ACT, SAT and/or CLT results must be submitted.

 For freshmen, the mid-range (middle 50 percent) of our Fall entering class was:

 - GPA: 4.1 – 4.5 (recalculated academic core)

 - SAT: 1270 – 1390 (Evidence-based Reading and Writing + Math)

 - ACT: 26 – 30 (composite)

 - CLT: 90-100

 Currently, only first-time-in-college (freshmen) students may apply to UCF using the Common App.
 Students wishing to transfer to UCF should complete the UCF institutional application for admission.
 Additionally,first-time-in-college students may, if they choose, submit their application via the UCF institutional application for admission.Apply via the Institutional Application for Admissions